Hurricane Category 3 Emergency Action Plan

 Hurricane Category 3 Emergency Action Plan: What You Actually Need to Know Before the Storm Hits

 Have you ever wondered what it's like to prepare for a Category 3 hurricane?
-Not just the checklist version, but the real, gut-check kind of prep that could save your life or your home?
+Consider this: not just the checklist version, but the real, gut-check kind of prep that could save your life or your home?
 I’ve lived through a few storms myself, and let me tell you — there’s a big difference between reading about hurricane safety and actually being ready when the sky turns green and the wind starts howling like a freight train.

 The short version is: a Category 3 hurricane isn’t the absolute worst-case scenario, but it’s bad enough.
 We’re talking sustained winds of 111 to 129 mph, storm surges that can swallow entire neighborhoods, and the kind of damage that makes you question whether your insurance will cover it.
 And here’s the thing — most people think they’ve got time to prepare until it’s too late.